ariadnavigo/minitimer/README.md

 This will install the binary under $PREFIX/bin, as defined by your environment, or /usr/local/bin by default.

 ## License
 Mini Timer is licensed under the Apache Public License version 2.0.
-See LICENSE.txt for the full text of the license.
+See LICENSE file for copyright and license details.